darshpatel0o/mlbook_programs/README.txt

+I just imported it for my learning convience (via Netbeans).
+This is owned by Someone Else and Not Me..! (by Wiley publication)

 Machine Learning - Hands On For Developers and Technical Professionals

 All the code covered in the book is here.
 There's also a directory with the test data used.